RoryQ/checkmate/README.md

 ## Features

-- [x] Fails validation until all configured checklists are checked.
+- [x] Fails validation until all configured checklists in the pull request description are checked.
-- [ ] Support for validating one-of lists i.e. radio button
+- [x] Automatic checklists triggered on files modified in the pull request.
-- [x] Automatically creates checklists based on file changes.
+- [x] Support for validating select lists i.e. radio button.

 ## Configuration

-### PR Description Checks
+### Pull Request Description Checks

 In your PR description or issue template, place `<!--Checkmate-->` above the checklist block you want validated.
 A block of checklist items is one without empty lines in-between.